scriptweaver1/site/scripts/medusa-cute.md

 Pure, unadultered genocide, over a slight to their power that wasn't even my fault.

-After that, the left me alone.
+After that, they left me alone.
 To stew in a cold, eternally lonely life.

 At least, that is how it seemed.
 Every once in a while, a hero comes to challenge me, usually at the behest of Aphrodite.